Urban Density: Adapt Your Property for Higher Urban Density

 2. Let residents use your rooftop

-Rooftop access is a coveted outdoor amenity that many urban residents desire.
+Rooftop access is a coveted outdoor amenity sought by many urban residents.
 Giving your residents a space to access fresh air and sunlight will set your property apart from others that haven’t prepared for a rise in density.

-You have a lot of options when it comes to customizing your rooftop for residential use.
-Community gardens and coworking spaces are popular choices that allow a rooftop or other outdoor space to appeal to different aspects of residents’ lives.
+You have many options for customizing your rooftop for residential use.
+Community gardens and coworking spaces are popular choices that allow rooftop or other outdoor spaces to address different aspects of residents’ lives.

 3. Embrace biophilic design principles

-Biophilic design is an emphasis on natural elements like plants, fresh air, running water, and sunlight.
-It’s a strategy used to establish a connection between nature and the buildings we live and work in.
+Biophilic design emphasizes natural elements such as plants, fresh air, running water, and sunlight.
+It’s a strategy used to establish a connection between nature and the buildings where we live and work.

 Architects and urban designers are already using biophilic design elements to build the next generation of skyscrapers.
 And you can use those same principles to improve the resident experience.

-Granting your residents an easy way to get fresh air and sunlight in the form of rooftop access is one way to follow biophilic design principles.
+Providing your residents with an easy way to access fresh air and sunlight through rooftop access is one way to follow biophilic design principles.
 You could also add fixtures like potted plants or plant walls.
-These will allow residents to establish a connection with nature when they’re indoors.
+These will allow residents to connect with nature even when indoors.

 Learn how ButterflyMX improves the resident experience: